 Water spots are one of the most annoying things car owners have to deal with.
-Not only do they always seem to appear right after you had the car cleaned, but they can also potentially damage your paint job.
+Not only do they always seem to appear right after you’ve had your car cleaned, but they can also potentially damage your paint job.

 Avoiding water is all but impossible, even if you manage to avoid every single rainy day, and take the utmost care while washing your car.
 All that has to happen for water spots to appear is for you to drive in front of a sprinkler.

 But, it’s just water, how bad can it be?
-Well, it is never “just water.”
-The water that drops on your car may have come into contact with chemicals or sediments.
+Well, it’s never “just water.”
+The water that drops on your vehicle may have come into contact with chemicals or sediments.
 As a result, it can contain various pollutants.
-Once the water droplets dry on your car, those materials remain on your car resulting in a spot or stain.
+Once the water droplets dry on your car, those materials remain on your car, resulting in a spot or stain.

 Truth be told, not all water spots are created equal.
 You can qualify these by following incremental degrees of washing.
 People often put water spots into two separate categories; type 1 and type 2.